Chrislee1996/CourseSearch-Client/README.md

 * As a user, I want to be able to delete my own course that I added just in case the course is no longer offered.

+* As a user, I want to be able to click on the course I am interested in and add it to my profile to save for later

+* As a user, I want to be able to share what courses I am taking to other users and share my journey

 ## MVPs of this project

 * Users should be able to sign-up, login and logout